 Those interested in studying nursing in South Dakota should look into the South Dakota State University located in Brookings and the Augustana College located in Sioux Falls.
 If you require funding, there are a number of state-wide scholarships and programs, including the South Dakota Opportunity Scholarship and the Dakota Corps Scholarship Program.
 Since many students are looking to study out-of-state, politicians are extending financial aid to students in an effort to retain them..

 Outlook for Nursing in South Dakota

 Anyone who wants to work as a registered nurse in South Dakota must first pass the National Council Licensure Examination (NCLEX).
 Once they do so, they will likely find many opportunities in the field as the state is experiencing a shortage of nurses due to increased population and a growing number of elderly people.
-The Bureau of Labor Statistics, U.S. Department of Labor Occupational Outlook Handbook 2010 edition shows that South Dakota employs 13,110 registered nurses.
-The mean annual salary is $54,730.
-South Dakota is also on the top-five list of states with the highest concentration of workers in the registered nurse field.
+The Bureau of Labor Statistics, U.S. Department of Labor Occupational Outlook Handbook 2012 edition shows that South Dakota employs 11,030 registered nurses.
+The mean annual salary is $52,800.

 Some of the top employers of Registered Nurses in South Dakota include Avera McKennan Hospital & University Health Center, Sanford USD Medical Center, Rapid City Regional Hospital, Avera Sacred Heart Hospital, and Avera Saint Luke’s Hospital.